MaximeGaudin/xml2latex/README.md

 Better exemple
 --------------
-As you can see, the previous exemple works perfectly but is no so latex friendly (in an array for instance).
+As you can see, the previous exemple works perfectly but is no so latex friendly (if you scheduled to use it in an array for instance).
 That's why you have to 2 use cases :
 - You have to convert xml file not written for that purpose : Then get prepared to hack latex
 - You have to write a xml fil espacially for being converted to latex : Yeah, it will be cake walk !